awsdocs/aws-net-developer-guide/doc_source/net-dg-install-assemblies.md

 # Install AWSSDK Assemblies<a name="net-dg-install-assemblies"></a>

 The AWSSDK assemblies are available from [NuGet](https://www.nuget.org/profiles/awsdotnet) or through a Windows installation package\.
 The AWS SDK for \.NET is also available from the [aws/aws\-sdk\-net](https://github.com/aws/aws-sdk-net) repository on GitHub\.
-Finally, you can find information about many things AWS \.NET in the [aws/dotnet](https://github.com/aws/dotnet) repository on GitHub\.
+Finally, you can find information about many AWS things related to \.NET in the [aws/dotnet](https://github.com/aws/dotnet) repository on GitHub\.

 ## Installing AWSSDK packages with NuGet<a name="net-dg-nuget"></a>